 1. Externality (e).
-That choices are generally sensitive to the implied social consequences is well documented in the literature on cooperation and voluntary contribution to public goods (e.g., Kagel and Roth 1995).
-In a study that cleanly disentangles higher external return (gain for others) from internal cost (to the subject), Goeree et al. (2002) show that the two have opposite effects on the level of contributions.
+That choices are generally sensitive to the implied social consequences is well documented in the literatures on cooperation and public-goods contributions (e.g., Kagel and Roth 1995).
+In studies that vary both the external return (gain or loss for others) and the internal cost (to the subject), Goeree et al. (2002) and Bartling et al. (2015) both show that these have opposite effects on subjects' willingness to contribute, or pay a premium for a more socially responsible good.
 Likewise, charitable giving decreases when the risk of having no impact rises (Brock et al. 2013).
 In a field study, Gneezy et al. (2014) show that donations to charity decrease when overhead increases, and conversely they rise when potential donors are informed that those costs are already covered.
 Taking into account the magnitude of externalities is also central to the idea of "effective altruism," which calls for choosing those charitable donations with the highest social rate of return.
 We model agents' preferences in line with this notion and the above evidence, but also take note of two important types of insensitivity to consequences.
 One stems from impure altruism or "warm glow," where utility is derived from the act as such, not what it achieves (e.g., Andreoni 1989, 1990).
-The other, on which our companion paper (Bénabou et al. 2018) focuses, is a stated unwillingness to enter moral tradeoffs altogether, often referred to as deontological or Kantian reasoning.
+The other, on which our companion paper (Bénabou et al. 2020) focuses, is a stated unwillingness to enter moral tradeoffs altogether, often referred to as deontological or Kantian reasoning.